 One is friendly, one assertive, and one aggressive.

-11. Curious
+11. Curious Tone

 You or the character wants to learn more about something and is intrigued by the subject matter.
 Stoking curiosity in your reader will get them invested in the book and story arc – you could do this by teasing future events or presenting a challenge or riddle they feel they can solve.

-12. Serious
+12. Serious Tone

 As an author, you leverage all caps to denote yelling and use words such as “solemn, intense, thoughtful, or weighty.”
 To really drive home the severity of a situation, you can describe the setting and the characters’ body language with a bit more detail.

-13. Helpful
+13. Helpful Tone

-A helpful tone in writing can lean either formal or informal, but the essence of it is a desire to assist.
+A helpful tone can lean either formal or informal, but the essence of it is a desire to assist.
 Learning to convey a friendly, helpful tone without coming across as over-explaining is a fine balance.
-Though the latter is certainly a choice you could make as an author when writing a character (we've all met the condensing character ready to bestow upon you their “advice”).
+Though the latter is certainly a choice you could make as an author when writing a character (we’ve all met the condensing character ready to bestow upon you their “advice”).

 In most instances, you will want to use friendly words and language to convey that you or your characters are trying to be helpful.
 That might include using extra enthusiasm, kind, encouraging words, and simplified explanations that help someone understand a concept or instructions.

-14. Compassionate
+14. Compassionate Tone

-Used to convey sympathy, caring, and a level of understanding towards someone else and their feelings.
+A compassionate tone is used to convey sympathy, caring, and a level of understanding towards someone else and their feelings.
 Often mixed with a serious tone, the goal of compassionate writing is to make the reader feel sorry about a situation or highlight the love and care someone has toward a person, animal, or cause.

-15. Informative
+15. Informative Tone

 Like a helpful tone in writing, an informative tone aims to assist.
 But it skews a bit more formal, unbiased, and educational or academic.
 A lot of informative writing and language is void of emotion, opinions, or personal anecdotes (unless the person is an expert on the topic).

-16. Tense
+16. Tense Tone

 Are you writing a scary story or a thriller?
 You’ll probably really rely on a tense tone in your writing.